kevincostello/fe-react-refresher-retake/README.md

 ### Question 5

 Consider the `setState` inside `removeDrink` - how could this `setState` be improved?

-Think about the different ways that `setState` can be used and when each method is most appropriate.
+_Hint: Think about the different ways that `setState` can be used and when each method is most appropriate._

 ---